 A naked top grain leather can be just as nice as a naked full grain.
 A full grain leather jacket can be uncomfortable compared to a top grain leather jacket because of its thickness.

 How does it fit?
 What’s the quality of the lining, or the zippers?
+What kind of leather is it?
 All of these things should be considered when buying a jacket.